 For reference, you can book hotel rooms for as low as 5,000 points per night.
 For a nicer hotel, you can get a room for 20,000 to 30,000 points per night depending on the season.

 So it’s possible to book a hotel for your whole trip just with the sign-up bonus from this card.
-(That’s what I did on a trip to Los Angeles!)
+(That’s what I did on a three-night trip to Los Angeles!)